‘This is disgusting:’ Lawmakers grill DoD about poor military housing conditions

 In the testimony last week, the DoD warned a lot of the infrastructure on bases is old.

-“Over 79% of our installations were established before 1970 and nearly 33% of built assets are more than 50 years old,” Owens said.
+“Over 79% of our installations were established before 1970 and nearly 33% of built assets are more than 50 years old,” said Owens.
 “These assets reflect the needs and policies of the time they were constructed, requiring not just regular upkeep, but potentially significant upgrades or outright replacements to meet evolving requirements and preferences.”

 The DoD said it is updating its design plan for housing with the goal of reducing maintenance problems, and said it’s improving the day-to-day management of things like repairs and inspections.

-“The DoD has in too many instances failed to live up to our role in making sure the housing we provide honors the commitment of the service members and their families,” Owens said.
+“The DoD has in too many instances failed to live up to our role in making sure the housing we provide honors the commitment of the service members and their families,” said Owens.

 Owens testified that over the past five years, the DoD has invested an average of $14.6 billion a year to build new facilities and $15.3 billion a year to maintain and repair infrastructure.